Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 That's really good.

-And finally for me, I'd love to thank from Stafford Heights in Queensland, Australia.
+And finally, from me, I'd love to thank from Stafford Heights in Queensland, Australia.

 Oh, that's good.